An easy pregnancy workout

 - Raise your arms up in front of you to shoulder height, this will help you balance.

-- Zip up, then slowly bend your knees as you push your bottom slightly backwards, keeping both feet flat on the floor.
+- Tighten your abdominal muscles, then slowly bend your knees as you push your bottom slightly backwards, keeping both feet flat on the floor.

 - Try to come down until your thighs are parallel to the floor, but only come down as far as feels comfortable, and where you know you can get back up!